himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 # Run a build for a container
 podman run --rm  -v ICONS_DIR src -v NATIVEFIER_BUILD_DIR target jiahaog/nativefier --icon /src/ICON --name NAME -p linux -a x64 URL /target
 ```
-This command had a few parameters that need to be swapped:
+This command had a few parameters to swap:

 - `ICONS_DIR`: the directory that contains the application icons to build
 with.